Claude is a Virtual Machine / Runtime Engine / JIT

 Claude Runtime Environment

-I built a Claude Cowork skill for fundraising.
-It's a script that helps founders navigate the fundraising process step by step.
-Hundreds of founders are now in a WhatsApp group giving me feedback on it.
+I built a Claude Cowork skill for fundraising — a script that helps founders navigate the fundraising process step by step.
+Hundreds of founders are in a WhatsApp group giving me feedback on it.
 Demand is huge.

-So I don't see why we would even write code anymore in many cases.
-Or even compile to code.
+Yes, it's wasteful.
+Running an LLM as a runtime engine for what could be a simple form is absurd from a compute perspective.
+But compute only gets faster and cheaper — that's the one thing we know for certain.
+So I don't see why we would even write code anymore in many cases, or even compile to code.
 Claude is the runtime engine.
 Plain English is the programming language.
-And the user is the debugger.
+The user is the debugger.

 Enjoyed this essay?